Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Statutory sick pay in Ireland has been a source of confusion for employers since the Sick Leave Act 2022 took effect.
-This month, a Labour Court ruling covered by HRHQ has brought one of the Act’s most misunderstood provisions into sharp focus.
+In April 2026, a Labour Court ruling covered by HRHQ brought one of the Act’s most misunderstood provisions into sharp focus.
 The Labour Court overturned a WRC adjudication, confirming that an employer whose company sick pay scheme was more favourable than the statutory minimum was, in fact, exempt.
 It is the first successful appeal of its kind under the Act.
 And it raises uncomfortable questions for every employer who assumes their existing scheme has them covered.

 The Quick Answer